alastair38/jekfor/contact/index.md

 ---
+title: Contact
 layout: page
-title: Contact
-permalink: /contact/
+permalink: "/contact/"
 ---

-This is an about page.
-Write some stuff about stuff here.
+This is a contact page.
+Write some stuff about contacting yourself here.